-Bangkok, 7 April, 2017 – The Tourism Authority of Thailand (TAT) will be hosting cultural and rustic trips for delegates attending The World Travel and Tourism Global Summit 2017 and their partners.
-The trips will showcase some of the Unique Local Thai Experiences that can be enjoyed in and around Bangkok to industry leaders attending the summit on 26-27 April.
+Bangkok, 26 April, 2017 – The Tourism Authority of Thailand (TAT) will be hosting cultural and rustic trips for delegates attending the 2017 World Travel and Tourism (WTTC) Global Summit and their partners.
+The trips will showcase some of the unique Thai local experiences that can be enjoyed in and around Bangkok to industry leaders attending the summit on 26-27 April.

-The Rustic Thailand and Bangkok Medley Tours will take place on 27 and 28 of April 2017 and will give world leaders in the tourism industry the chance to experience the cultural and historical attractions of Bangkok and a traditional way of life on the canals of Amphawa.
-This is in line with the TAT’s drive to promote local experiences and Thainess to visitors.
+The Rustic Thailand and Bangkok Medley Tours will take place on 27 and 28 April, 2017, and will give world leaders in the tourism industry the chance to experience the cultural and historical attractions of Bangkok and a traditional way of life on the canals of Amphawa.
+This is in line with the TAT’s drive to promote unique Thai local experiences and Thainess to visitors.

 These industry leaders and their partners have been invited to join these trips that promote the attractions of Bangkok and nearby parts of rural Thailand.